A new political party that proposes a breakaway North is hoping to win council seats in Salford in the local elections tomorrow.

 Will Labour? pic.twitter.com/A5PSvl1J93

 — Oliver 🟥🟨 (@OllieYoud) April 19, 2021

-The left-wing party is particularly targetting ex-Labour voters but have also found interest from those who have voted Conservative and people who don’t vote.
+The left-wing party is particularly targetting ex-Labour voters but has also found interest from those who have voted Conservative and people who don’t vote.

 Mr Blaylock said: “We feel very strongly about the regions that we’ve got.
 We feel that especially the established parties come across very London-centric so it’s important for the north to have a party.”

-The full list of candidates standing for the three council sets in Pendleton and Charlestown are:
+The full list of candidates standing for the three council seats in Pendleton and Charlestown are:

 - Michele Barnes (Lab)

 - George Walter Broadley (Ind)

 - Samantha Elizabeth McAntagart (Con)